standardnotes/docs/docs/self-hosting/docker.md

    This should load all the microservices that the infrastructure consists of.

-  > **Note** First run might take a while since there are Docker images to be pulled and built and migrations initializing the database to be run.
+  > **Note** The first run might take a few minutes as there are Docker images that need be pulled and built as well as migrations to be run for initializing the database.

-1. Wait for the infrastructure to bootstrap
+3. Wait for the infrastructure to bootstrap

    It takes a moment for the infrastructure to bootstrap and all the microservices to start.
 You can observe the process by typing: